trillykins/youtube-title-chrome-extension/README.md

 Simple extension for Chromium-based browsers to remove title of YouTube videos from tab.

-Supports notification counter in title.
+Supports YouTube notification counter in title.

+Can to toggled on and off by clicking the extension icon.